top of page

 • Share an example where the employee provided exemplary service.

-You can find the nomination form at the top of this page, or look for PETAL Award stations throughout the hospital.
+You can find the nomination form HERE, or look for PETAL Award stations throughout the hospital.

 Submit the nomination via mail to: